jthomas845/auto-portfolio/content/pages/blog/post-one.md

   altText: altText of the image
   caption: Caption of the image
   elementId: ''
+featuredImage:
+  type: ImageBlock
+  url: /images/post-1.jpg
+  altText: altText of the image
+  caption: Caption of the image
+  elementId: ''
 ---
 I did not found a startup; this is a place holder